 Did you know — The processes of blood collection, storage and transfusion owes a huge thanks to Dr. Charles Richard Drew, the African-American doctor who not only pioneered large-scale blood banks during World War II but also envisioned blood drives and the use of refrigerated “bloodmobiles.”
 Honor Dr. Drew by donating blood during February!

 Unable to make it to our Radio One Broadcasters for Blood Drive?
-Schedule time to attend one of our other Sickle Cell Awareness Drives during the month of February and support lives of sickle cell patients throughout Virginia.
+Schedule time to visit one of our Richmond Area Donor Centers and support lives of sickle cell patients throughout Virginia.

 *All participating donors at the event will be eligible to be entered into random drawings for prize raffles.
 Prizes are subject to availability.
 Limit 1 (one) entry per raffle per participating donor.
 Gift cards and prizes are nontransferable, nonrefundable and not redeemable for cash.
 ITxM and Virginia Blood Services employees and their immediate family members are not eligible to participate.
 Winners are responsible for all applicable taxes.
 Must be 18 years of age to be eligible for the raffles.
 Your odds of winning will depend on the number of entries received.
 Void where prohibited by law.